 Each ambassador commits to at least two actions per month –– large or small –– to spread awareness and initiate actions that empower women and girls across the globe.
 These actions include hosting fundraisers, signing petitions, volunteering and organizing panel discussions –– and any other creative ideas you might have!

-Ambassadors are invited to speak on our monthly Google+ Hangouts, write guest posts on our blog highlighting their initiatives and suggest actions for the larger ambassador community.
+Ambassadors are invited to speak on our Google+ Hangouts, write guest posts on our blog highlighting their initiatives and suggest actions for the larger ambassador community.
 Below are some star ambassadors who have taken the lead on select initiatives.

 Crystal Lake, IL